 How to Make Hummingbird Nectar

-Hummingbirds are spectacular to watch (Especially if you know that they can hover like a helicopter), are the only birds that can fly backward, and are aptly named because of the sound created by their insanely fast-beating wings.
+Hummingbirds are spectacular to watch—especially if you know that they can hover like a helicopter, are the only birds that can fly backward, and are aptly named because of the sound created by their insanely fast-beating wings.
 In fact, some species' wings can flap roughly 50 times a second and as high as 200 times a second.
-The beautiful birds require special food (that you can actually make at home!) to keep them in tip-top shape, which is where you come in.
+The beautiful birds require special food to keep them in tip-top shape, which is where you come in.
 Due to their extremely high metabolism, they have to visit hundreds of flowers a day, but by making a hummingbird nectar recipe at home, you can help give these winged beauties the glucose energy they need to keep on humming.

 If you've been wondering how to make hummingbird nectar from home, you may be surprised to know that it's actually very easy—and only requires two ingredients.
 Once you've made the hummingbird food, Tod Winston, associate director of content, birding guide, and research associate at New York City Audubon, says to let it cool completely before putting it in your bird feeder; be sure to refrigerate any unused nectar.

 - Combine one part refined white sugar with four parts warm tap water in a pot.

 - Bring the mixture to a full boil (which Winston says rids it of any potential microorganisms and reduces chlorine levels).

 - Stir the ingredients until the sugar dissolves.

 - Once the sugar dissolves, remove the mixture from the heat and let it cool completely.

 - Once cooled, place the hummingbird nectar in your bird feeder.

 Does the type of sugar matter?